oneoffcoder/books/sphinx/python-intro/source/types.rst

 Variable
 --------
-There is the fundmental concept of a ``variable`` in programming languages.
-Mathematically, a variable is a symbol denoting an unknown value.
-A most popular symbol denoting an unknown value in math is ``x``.
-In computer programming, however, one useful mental model of a variable is to think of it as a ``box``.
-In life, what can you do with a box?
+One of the fundamental ideas in programming is the ``variable``.
+Mathematically, a variable is a symbol that stands for an unknown value.
+In programming, a helpful mental model is to think of a variable as a labeled box that stores a value.

 * you can put something into a box
 * you can take something out of a box